Partner with These Businesses to Get Free Real Estate Leads

 Given the awesome power of referrals to generate new business, you might think that every potential partner would jump at the chance to exchange referrals with you, but this is not always the case.
 They may say, “Sure, no problem.
 I scratch your back; you scratch mine,” yet by the time you turn around, they’ve already forgotten your name.
 This is because you haven’t demonstrated the value of the arrangement.

 One source recommends approaching potential referral partners with the mindset that you have business to offer them.
-Let them know that you are creating a list of trusted businesses to give to your clients and post on your website.
-Explain how you frequently have clients that ask you for a good “X,” that you know (ideally through a prior relationship and experience or because you have heard from others) they provide exceptional service, and that you’d be happy to include them on your list if they were interested.
+Explain how you frequently have clients who ask you if you know of a good “X” who provides exceptional service.
+Let them know you’re creating a list of trusted businesses to give to your clients and post on your website and that you’d be happy to include them on your list if they were interested.
 (They will be.)
 In exchange, you can ask that they refer you to their clients and other people they know who could use the services of a real estate agent.

 Another way to demonstrate value is to offer an opportunity to share in the cost of select marketing.
-Clients who use our personally branded magazines will often promote a referral partner on one of the two tear out cards included in every issue or in an advertisement on the back cover.
+Clients who use our personally branded magazines will often arrange with a partner to promote them on one of the two Tear Out Cards included in every issue or on the Back Inside or Back Outside Cover.
+Some of our clients have a sufficient number of partners to cover the entire cost of their magazine!
 These magazines are wildly impressive, high-quality items of value that you can use to entice your most coveted referral partners.

 Custom ads are surprisingly affordable, and the magazine itself costs less than a typical greeting card.
-Even without a partner’s involvement, you can make promotional copies of your magazine available to their customers or clients by placing a stack alongside your business cards.
+Even without a partner’s involvement, you can provide promotional copies of your magazine (ones that aren’t addressed to specific clients) available to their customers or clients by placing a stack alongside your business cards.

 The takeaway

-This week, use the list of 25 service professionals in this blog post to identify at least five within your local community with whom you could create a referral partnership.
+This week, download our free list of 25 service professionals and use it to identify at least five within your local community you could create a referral partnership with.
 Having a network of locally based, strategic partners committed to exchanging reciprocal referrals will not only provide you with free real estate leads but also increase your brand’s awareness, give you access to other business owners’ networks, and offer your clients additional value.

 Ideally you’ll want to choose your partners from among your existing relationships; your contact database can be a valuable source of candidates.